leoloso/gatowebsites/content/docs/extensions-reference/_default/field-on-field.md

 ---
 title: Field on Field
-description: "Manipulate the value of a field by applying some other field on it."
+summary: "Manipulate the value of a field by applying some other field on it."
 socialImage: /assets/product-logos/GatoGraphQL-suki-extension.png
 order: 1100
 shopProductTestModeURL: https://shop.gatographql.com/checkout/buy/4ddc713f-807d-4ba0-8b33-74d6bb3d2aab